 Barley Tea Taste

-However, it is decidedly less bitter than coffee and tea, making it the perfect replacement for these popular drinks.
-It has a natural sweetness to it, so it doesn’t require sugar, lemon or honey, although some people choose to add a natural sweetener to barley tea.
-Barley tea should not be confused with barley water, a common beverage in the United Kingdom, which is prepared differently and is more similar to lemonade than coffee or tea.
+However, it might be decidedly less bitter than coffee and tea, making it the perfect replacement for these popular drinks.
+It may have a natural sweetness to it, so it may not require sugar, lemon or honey, although some people choose to add a natural sweetener to barley tea.
+It should not be confused with barley water, a common beverage in the United Kingdom, which is prepared differently and might be more similar to lemonade than coffee or tea.

-Making your own barley tea at home will only require barley, water, a skillet, a coffee filter, a large pitcher and about an hour of your time!
+Making your own barley tea (Korean Boricha) at home may only require barley, water, a skillet, a coffee filter, a large pitcher and about an hour of your time!
 To make this recipe even simpler, you can buy pre-roasted barley at almost any Asian market.
 Otherwise, simply buy normal barley and proceed through these simple steps for a refreshing summertime drink – or a warm, wintry treat!

-Step 2 – Once the grains are roasted, allow them to cool before adding them to an empty pepper grinder.
-Grind out the fine powder into a small bowl.
+- Once the grains are roasted, allow them to cool before adding them to an empty pepper grinder or coffee grinder.
+Grind the roasted barley into a fine powder.

-Step 4 – Let the tea cool slightly (5-6 minutes), and then strain the mixture into a pitcher.
+- Let the tea cool slightly.
+It may take 5-6 minutes.
+Then, strain the mixture into a pitcher.
 You can use a coffee filter or cheesecloth to filter the fine barley grains.

-Step 6 – Add honey or lemon to taste, and then enjoy!
+- Add honey or lemon to taste, and enjoy!

 Barley Tea Side Effects

-- Gluten intolerance: Barley tea contains gluten-containing grain, and should be avoided by those with gluten sensitivity
+- Gluten intolerance: The tea might contain gluten-containing grain, and should be avoided by those with gluten sensitivity

-- Surgery: It is also anticoagulant in nature, so it should be avoided by those who are undergoing surgery, as it can lead to complications
+- Surgery: It might also be anticoagulant in nature, so it should be avoided by those who are undergoing surgery, as it may lead to complications

-- Hyperglycemia medication: The blood sugar-reducing properties of barley tea can be dangerous for those who are already on hyperglycemia medication. so you should speak to your doctor before adding barley tea to your diet, in this case.
+- Hyperglycemia medication: The blood sugar-reducing properties of barley tea might be dangerous for those who are already on hyperglycemia medication.
+So you should speak to your doctor before adding it to your diet, in this case.

-- Breast feeding: For pregnant women, there are actually many benefits to barley tea, and no known toxins in the tea that could be dangerous.
-However, it is not suggested for mothers who are breastfeeding, as it can slow down or stop lactation.
+- Breastfeeding: For pregnant women, there may actually be many benefits to barley tea and no known toxins in the tea that could be dangerous.
+However, it may not be suggested for mothers who are breastfeeding, as it can slow down or stop lactation.